henrikh/files2flashcards/README.md

 Cloze deletions
 ---------------

-Cloze deletions are supported using the `extract_cloze` function.
+Cloze deletions are supported using the `cloze` format.
 In notes, a cloze is specified as the following:

 ```HTML
 <abbr class="h-fcard e-cloze"><em>This</em> is a <em>cloze</em></abbr>